simonjulianl/tp/docs/UserGuide.md

      ![tut-delete-activity-1](images/activityug/tut_delete_activity_1.png)
 2. Press `Enter` and you will get confirmation that the activity is indeed deleted.
 Check the activity table and the activity identified by the deleted ID should not be there.
    ![tut-delete-activity-2](images/activityug/tut_delete_activity_2.png)
-3. If there is any error, the command would turn ren as shown in **1**.
-Also, the feedback about the error is shown in the feedback box shown at **2**.
+3. If there is any error, the command would turn ren as shown by **1**.
+Also, the feedback about the error is shown by the feedback box shown at **2**.
 Fix the issue and the command should work correctly now!
    ![tut-delete-activity-error](images/activityug/tut_delete_activity_error.png)